The IPTAR Clinical Center

 Each candidate at IPTAR has the capability of using the PEP WEB service at home on their own computers.
 Everyone is supplied with a personal password with which they can log into the site at any time.
 Psychoanalytic writings from all the major publications are available in their entirety.

 The IPTAR Members’ Scholarship Fund was established so that IPTAR candidates who demonstrate financial need can apply for interest-free loans in order to pay their tuition.
 Further details are available from the Scholarships Chairperson.

 Enrico Jones Diversity Scholarship

-Named in memory of Enrico Jones, internationally renowned psychoanalyst and psychotherapy researcher, and the first African-American professor in psychology at Berkeley, these scholarships are designed to encourage people of African descent, along with others from groups under-represented in the psychoanalytic community, to enter psychoanalytic training at IPTAR.
-Each scholarship provides a stipend of $2000 to cover the full cost of the first year’s tuition and may be renewed annually.
+Named in memory of Enrico Jones, internationally renowned psychoanalyst and psychotherapy researcher, and the first African-American professor in psychology at Berkeley, these scholarships are designed to encourage people from groups under-represented in the psychoanalytic community, to enter psychoanalytic training at IPTAR.
+Each scholarship provides a stipend to cover the full cost of the first year’s tuition and may be renewed annually.